mynaparrot/plugNmeet-docs/docs/installation.md

 fonts-noto-color-emoji
 ```

-## Update
+## Updating PlugNmeet

-To update you can use `update.sh` script.
-This will update all the docker images, client & recorder (if installed).
+To update PlugNmeet, use the `update.sh` script.
+This will update all Docker images, the client, and the recorder (if installed).

 ```bash
 wget https://raw.githubusercontent.com/mynaparrot/plugNmeet-install/main/update.sh